On the Impact of the Hardware Warm-Up Time on Deep Learning-Based RF Fingerprinting: Introduction

 \end{itemize}

 The rest of the paper is organized as follows.
-We study the impact of hardware warm-up on I/Q signal behavior in Sec.~\ref{sec:stability} and the RF fingerprinting accuracy thereof in Sec.~\ref{sec:effect}.
-We present the testbed and experimental setup in Subsec.~\ref{sec:setup} and the result evaluation and analysis in Subsec.~\ref{sec:results}.
-Finally, we explain the cause behind the observed I/Q signal behavior in Sec.~\ref{sec:inaccuracy} and conclude the paper in Sec.~\ref{sec:conc}.
+We begin by studying the impact of hardware warm-up on I/Q signal behavior in Section~\ref{sec:stability} and the RF fingerprinting accuracy thereof in Section~\ref{sec:effect}.
+We then present the testbed and experimental setup in Subsection~\ref{sec:setup} and the performance result evaluation and analysis in Subsection~\ref{sec:results}.
+Finally, we explain through simulations and experimentation the cause behind the observed time-domain I/Q signal behavior in Section~\ref{sec:inaccuracy} and conclude the paper in Section~\ref{sec:conc}.